normbrooks-systems/normbrooks-systems.github.io/inventory_writeup.md

 # Three Nines on Five Million Dollars of Groceries

 I was twenty-five when I started running inventory accuracy at a regional distribution center for one of the largest wholesale grocery distributors in the country.
 Still a younger adult, not a kid, but young enough that the gap between the work and the title was wide.
 The role was technically "Assistant First Shift Supervisor."
-What it actually was, most days, was forensic accounting on a warehouse floor.
+What it actually was, most days, was a collection of roles and one of those roles was forensic accounting on a warehouse floor.

 I held the inventory at 99.98% accuracy on about $5 million of stock for about two years.
 Three nines isn't unheard of in distribution, but it's not common either, and the way I got there isn't the way the textbooks describe it.